-Workers’ Compensation Lawyers in Baltimore, Maryland
+Workers’ Compensation Lawyer in Baltimore, Maryland

-It can be difficult to know where to turn following an accident at the workplace that leads to severe personal injuries but the workers’ compensation lawyers at Ashcraft & Gerel in Baltimore are here to help.
+It can be difficult to know where to turn following an accident at the workplace that leads to severe personal injuries but the workers’ compensation lawyer at Ashcraft & Gerel in Baltimore are here to help.
 In addition to you and your family now facing medical expenses for any treatments or medications, if your injuries are so severe that you’re unable to work for an extended period of time, it can be a difficult financial and emotional burden for you to bare.

 The silver lining is, you don’t have to shoulder the financial and emotional burden of your personal injuries on your own.
-Using years of experience in worker’s compensation and personal injury law, as well as a passion for serving families in Baltimore, Maryland and the surrounding area, the workers’ compensation lawyers at Ashcraft & Gerel can help you seek a fair settlement and the compensation you deserve.
+Using years of experience in worker’s compensation and personal injury law, as well as a passion for serving families in Baltimore, Maryland and the surrounding area, the workers’ compensation lawyer at Ashcraft & Gerel can help you seek a fair settlement and the compensation you deserve.
 They have the knowledge and the resources needed to represent clients in personal injury cases that involve any of the following:

 - Back or neck injuries from heavy lifting

 - Exposure to hazardous materials

 - Defective workplace equipment

 Workers’ compensation allow employees to receive compensation and/or reimbursement for any medical expenses they face as a result of work-related injury.
 For legal purposes, there are two types of incidents an employee can file a claim for: accident claims or occupational claims.

 An accident claim is when an unexpected event occurred on the job that led to your injuries.
 This could be a dangerous fall while working on a 2-story home’s roof, or a fire at a factory.